onap/dcaegen2-platform-plugins/k8s/README.md

 #### `ports`

 List of strings - Used to bind container ports to host ports.
 Each item is of the format: `<container port>:<host port>` or
 <container port>/<protocol>:<host port>, where <protocol> can be "TCP", "tcp", "UDP", or "udp".
 If the first format is used, the
 protocol defaults to TCP.

-Note that `ContainerizedPlatformComponent` has the property pair `host_port` and `container_port`.
-This pair will be merged with the input parameters ports.

 ```yaml
 ports: